sudikshanavik/Weather-APP/README.md

 # Weather Application
-Created a web application using HTML, CSS, JS that showcases the live weather of the desired city through API integration.
+Created a web application using HTML, CSS, JS that showcases the live weather of the desired city through API integration.<br>
 API used: https://openweathermap.org/api